-Protesters disrupt Ashes Test at Lord's
+Just Stop Oil protesters disrupt Ashes Test at Lord's

-Ashes: Protesters briefly disrupt opening morning of England v Australia Test at Lord's
+Ashes: Just Stop Oil protesters briefly disrupt opening morning of England v Australia Test at Lord's

 Last updated on .From the section Cricket

-Protesters wearing Just Stop Oil T-shirts briefly disrupted the first morning of the second Ashes Test, with one carried off the Lord's ground by England wicketkeeper Jonny Bairstow.
+Just Stop Oil protesters briefly disrupted the first morning of the second Ashes Test, with one carried off the Lord's ground by England wicketkeeper Jonny Bairstow.

 Two people entered the field attempting to spread orange powder.